 Third, be prepared to accept rejection.
 I had a rather snooty publisher say of one of my books that the characters were flat, yet the same book was snapped up the very next week by another publisher who found the same characters ‘fulsome and rounded’.
 Remember publishers are people too, and one man’s meat and all that …

 Fourth, there are e-publishers, many of whom are pretty good.
 Just make sure that you find one that doesn’t mess with your rights to the book.
-There are a few who magically bankruptcy attorney phoenix your copyright theirs, so be aware of the problem.
+There are a few who magically make your copyright theirs, so be aware of the problem.

 Finally don’t give up trying to get your book published.
 If it was worth your paying a ghostwriter to knock it into shape for you, why would you not seek a publisher just as energetically?
 Fortune favours the brave!